howerj/dbcc/readme.md

 * If you want a specific format in the generated code, integrate [indent][] into you toolchain instead of trying to change the code generator.
-* The output of the generated code is not stable, it may change from commit to commit, download and maintain a specific version if you want stability.
+* The output of the generated code is generally not stable, it may change from commit to commit, download and maintain a specific version if you want stability.
+* That said, the `-n` option can be used to specify the output version which might give you access to previous behaviour if backwards compatibility has been implemented.

+## Generated output versions

+You can specify the version to use on a command line with the `-n` option.
+The latest version will be used by default.

+**Version 1:**

+Legacy/original behaviour.
+Note that this still won't provide a stable output, but will have a better chance of not having breaking changes.

+**Version 2:**

+- Latest version

+- Enum names are qualified with the CAN message name
+- encode/decode function names are also qualified with the message name

 ## How to use the generated code